OCTOBER: Women in leadership roles in the Church

 And we must emphasize the feminine lay presence because women tend to be left aside.

 We must promote the integration of women, especially where important decisions are made.

 We pray that by the virtue of baptism, the laity, especially women, may participate more in areas of responsibility in the Church, without falling into forms of clericalism that diminish the lay charism.

 Return to Mass and Schedule:

-Nativity BVM will keep all current guidelines, schedules and protocols in place.
 The obligation to attend Sunday Mass in person remains suspended indefinitely, and the safety of our parishioners, clergy, staff and visitors is paramount.
 Please join us from home if you are considered high risk or are simply concerned about attending in person.
-For those attending church, masks and distancing between families will still be required.
+For those attending church, masks and distancing between families are required.
 All of us need to do our part to make sure that our return to Mass is a peaceful and safe experience for all.
 Please take the time to read the instructions by clicking HERE.
 We ask everyone to follow these guidelines when attending Mass during this period.

 NATIVITY BVM MASS SCHEDULE